Skip to main content

 Parameters:

-• app_id (str) - The ID of the app to delete
+• app_id (str) - The app ID for the app to delete

 Example: